facetframer/npcli/README.md

 You also lose the simplicity of the "modify", "press enter", "see if it works" cycle that the command line gives you.

+# Alternatives and prior work

+* xargs
+* awk
+* perl command line invokation
+* pyline
+* pyp
+* Rio - A similar tool in R (that gives you access to the marverlously succinct ggplot!)